 In Google Analytics, a web property is the cumulative set of pages on which a particular tracking code is installed.
 In the Analytics tracking code, the web property for a view (profile) has a unique ID, which is a combination of the account ID and additional digits.

 This web property ID links a web property to one or more views (profiles) in an Analytics account.
 The ID can be found in the administrative section of the Analytics UI, or by searching for UA- in the source code of your web page.
-The web property ID has two parts:
+The web property ID consists of

-The complete string (UA-XXXXX-YY) is referred to interchangeably as your web property ID or UA number.
+The web property ID is also referred to as the UA number.
 For example:

 var pageTracker = _gat._getTracker("UA-10876-1");